 A tonsillectomy is a surgical procedure to remove the tonsils, which are lymph tissue that sits at the back of the throat.
-A person may undergo tonsillectomy to treat chronic or recurrent tonsil infections or issues related to enlarged or abnormal tonsils.
+It may help prevent chronic or recurrent tonsil infections or sleep problems due to enlarged tonsils.

 This article describes what a tonsillectomy is, including the long-term and short-term risks and benefits.

 We also offer advice on how to prepare for the procedure and outline the procedure itself and the recovery process and outlook.

 A tonsillectomy is a surgical procedure that involves removing the tonsils.
 There are three types of tonsil:

 - Palatine tonsils: These are at the top of the throat